 Egg Freezing Think about It When You Wouldnt Think about It

-Many women think about egg freezing later in life but because they are the same age as you are, many of your eggs can no longer lead to a pregnancy by the age of 35.
+Many women think about egg freezing later in life, past the age of 35, when many of their eggs can no longer lead to a healthy pregnancy.

 Freezing Your Eggs between in Your 20s-Early 30s

-While there is a chance you wont need these eggs, choosing to freeze them in your 20s or 30s means:
+While there is a chance you won't need these eggs, choosing to freeze them in your 20s-30s means:

 Freezing Your Eggs from 35-40+

 his may be the time you need them most, but freezing your eggs at a later age will mean:

 - more costs to the patient

 - reduced egg quality, egg numbers and live births